Hidden self-portrait of Van Gogh found behind another painting - NewsBreak

 Van Gogh was known for turning canvases around and painting on the other side to save money.

 The portrait shows a bearded sitter in a brimmed hat.
 Experts said the subject was instantly recognizable as the artist himself and is thought to be from his early work.
-The left ear is clearly visible, and Van Gogh famously cut his off in 1888.WATCH: Chicken surfs in floodwaters
+The left ear is clearly visible, and Van Gogh famously cut his off in 1888.Scientists want to lure aliens with math, nude portraits

 Frances Fowle, a senior curator at the National Galleries of Scotland, said the discovery was “thrilling.”